drduh/YubiKey-Guide/README.md

 ## Network considerations

-This section is primarily focused on Debian / Ubuntu based systems, but the same concept applies to any system connected to a network.
+This section is primarily focused on Debian/Ubuntu systems, but the concepts apply to any system connected to a network.

-Whether you're using a VM, installing on dedicated hardware, or running a Live OS temporarily, start *without* a network connection and disable any unnecessary services listening on all interfaces before connecting to the network.
+Whether using a VM, installing on dedicated hardware, or running a Live OS temporarily, start *without* a network connection and disable any unnecessary services listening on all interfaces before connecting to the network.

 This is because services like `cups` or `avahi` can be listening by default.
 While this isn't an immediate problem it simply broadens the attack surface.
 Not everyone will have a dedicated subnet or trusted network equipment they can control, and for the purposes of this guide, these steps treat *any* network as untrusted / hostile.